What Is a Throat Swab Culture?

-Your physician will ask you to open your mouth and tilt your head back.
-If necessary, a tongue depressor may be used to allow the physician a better view of the back of your throat.
-He or she will then rub a sterile cotton swab across the back of your throat, your tonsils, and any other sore areas for a few seconds.
+Your doctor will ask you to open your mouth and tilt your head back.
+If necessary, your doctor may use a tongue depressor.
+This can help your doctor have a better view of the back of your throat.
+They will then rub a sterile cotton swab across the back of your throat, your tonsils, and any other sore areas for a few seconds.
 The swab will collect a sample of the secretions being produced in the back of your throat.
-The test may cause momentary gagging because the back of the throat is a sensitive area, but it should not be painful.

 There are no risks or complications associated with a throat swab culture.
+The test may cause momentary gagging because the back of the throat is a sensitive area, but it shouldn’t be painful.

 It can take several days for the results of a throat culture to be ready.
 Once the sample has been cultured and the bacteria has been analyzed, your doctor will be in touch to talk about your results.